30 Best Kids' Halloween Movies with Not-so-Scary Thrills and Chills

 RELATED: 25 Halloween Games for Kids

 Welcome to Hotel Transylvania, where monsters and their families can live it up.
-No humans are allowed.
 Photo courtesy of Sony Pictures

 Vampires, mummies, and werewolves!
-The gang is all here in these animated comedies that feature Dracula and his monster friends.
+The gang's all here in these animated comedies that feature Dracula and his monster friends.
 Expect plenty of laughs, rather than frights.

 8. The Witches

-Some kids might find this movie disturbing, but others will love the bizarre tale of a boy named Luke who happens upon a convention of witches.
-Poor Luke must thwart the witches' evil plot even as he's turned into a mouse!
+Some kids might find this movie disturbing, but others will love the bizarre tale of a young boy and his grandma who happen upon a convention of witches.
+Being turned into a mouse can't stop you from taking on the Grand High Witch, deliciously played by Anne Hathaway.

 11. The Goonies

-For a certain generation, "Ghostbusters" was pretty much the hilarious answer whenever anyone asked: "Who you gonna call?"
-To another generation, it's a fantastic example of female empowerment.
-But, no matter how old you are, this movie is filled with tons of thrills, ghosts—and a lot of slime.
+For a certain generation, Ghostbusters was pretty much the hilarious answer whenever anyone asked: "Who you gonna call?"
+To another generation, it's what the kids in Stranger Things dressed as for Halloween!

 Nothing seems to go right for the Maitlands.
 Not only did they die swerving to miss a dog on the road, but they also seem to be trapped haunting their own house and its new inhabitants.
 Naturally, they call Beetlejuice to help them get their home back.
 This 1988 film may be scarier than you remember, but Beetlejuice’s charm is undeniable.